Gravity1996/Prodigy_cyber_01/Task2_Password_Generator/README.md

 1. Install Python 3 (or use Pydroid 3 on Android).
 2. Save the code as `PRODIGY_CYBER_02.py`.
 3. Run the script using:
+4. Follow the on-screen prompts to generate a password.

+## Sample Output: